splitforms.com

 05Can I send the waitlist submissions to Slack or Discord?

 Yes.
-Webhooks are free on every plan, with auto-formatted payloads for Slack, Discord, and WhatsApp (via CallMeBot).
+Webhooks are available on Starter and above, with auto-formatted payloads for Slack, Discord, and WhatsApp (via CallMeBot).
 Or send raw signed JSON to any URL — Zapier, n8n, your own server.
 Configure in the splitforms dashboard.

 06Will it work on a static Gatsby site?